The King’s College

 - Restore, an organization dedicated to ending sex trafficking in New York City

 - Cru High School, a high school and middle school ministry under Cru/Campus Crusade for Christ International, where staff mentor teenagers and connect them to Jesus

 - New York Gospel Mission, a church dedicated to advancing the gospel through ministry to the local community, especially food distribution

 - Avail, Manhattan’s only care network for women making decisions about unexpected pregnancy

-At the start of the spring semester, the College also observes the King’s Day of Service.
-This event brings together students, faculty, and staff to assist the efforts of local charities and strengthen a culture of service.
+At the start of the spring semester, students, faculty, and staff also participate in the King’s Day of Service to assist the efforts of local charities.